Gao Empire: Founding and early history

 Gao grew between the eighth and tenth centuries, becoming a regional power surpassing even Wagadu.
 Al-Yaʿqūbī wrote in his Tarikh in around 872:

 There is the kingdom of the Kawkaw, which is the greatest of the realms of the Sūdān, the most important and most powerful.
 All the kingdoms obey its king.
 Al-Kawkaw is the name of the town.
 Besides this there are a number of kingdoms of which the rulers pay allegiance to him and acknowledge his sovereignty, although they are kings in their own lands.

 The kings of the area belonged to a dynasty called the Qanda, and used the title 'Za'.
 They were likely originally based downstream in Kukiya before moving to Gao by the early 10th century.
 Their power was based in cavalry and camelry.

 Ibn al-Faqih (writing c.
 903) mentions a caravan route from Egypt to ancient Ghana via Kawkaw. but Ibn Hawqal (writing c.
-988) states that the old route from Egypt to the Sudan was abandoned in the reign of the Egyptian ruler Ibn Tulun (ruled 868-884) as some of the caravans were attacked by bandits while others were overwhelmed by the wind-blown sand.
+988) states that the old route from Egypt to the Sudan was abandoned in the reign of the Egyptian ruler Ibn Tulun (ruled 868–884) as some of the caravans were attacked by bandits while others were overwhelmed by the wind-blown sand.
 The more direct route was replaced by one that went to Sijilmasa before heading south across the Sahara.

+According to the Akhbar al-zaman, written during the late 10th or early 11th century, Gao was reportedly at war with the kingdom of the Dahdam towards the west.